Tonislava/xray-cloud-mig/README.md

 optional arguments:
-  -h, --help      show this help message and exit -ignore IGNORE  Pass as input a list of onpremise keys, to be ignored (default: will try to get test defined in the JQL query).
+  -h, --help      show this help message and exit -ignore IGNORE  Pass as input a list of on-premise keys, to be ignored (default: will try to get test defined in the JQL query).
   -export EXPORT  Export list of issues processed (default: information is logged though the log file but no file is create).
 ```

 _Notes_

 - Log information is sent to console and to a log file ( same name as script plus .log ) .
-Log is appended to file, this fiel can increase considerable.
+Log is appended to file, this fiel can increase considerably.
 - The list of exported issues processed can be used as input (as a list of issues to ignore) for this script.
 - If you want to rerun (run the over a scope of issues that were importer before ) you need to use the correct flag.
 Please note that tests that were already added in a test execution then standard [Data Consistency](https://confluence.xpand-it.com/display/XRAYCLOUD/Test+Runs#TestRuns-Dataconsistency) rules apply
 - This script is not necessary to run if you are planning to execute xray_syncTestExecWithTests.py has this last one also includes adding the Test Execs definitions.